-If you do a lot of woodworking projects, then you are intimately familiar with angles.
-Before you make the first cut, it's wise to follow the old adage of "measure twice, cut once," especially when it comes to angled cuts.
-This guide will show you the various tools to measure angles–no high school geometry books needed.
+If you do a lot of woodworking projects, then you’re probably very familiar with angles.
+When it comes to angled cuts, it’s wise to follow the old adage of “measure twice, cut once.”
+Tools can help you measure angles precisely.

 In geometry, an angle is the space between two lines, rays or planes intersecting each other.
 Angles are measured in degrees.
-There are five main types of angles:
+The five main types of angles are:

 Before you can accurately measure angles, you need to understand the different parts of a triangle.
 Knowing the parts will help you determine where to line up your tools to measure angles.
 A triangle has three sides and three corners (angles).

 Here are some useful terms associated with triangles:

 - Adjacent: The two sides of a triangle which form a particular vertex.